 Some colours are harder to make using native plants, such as strong blues and reds.
 Indigo and Madder were imported to Scotland as far back as the 13th century to produce these colours.

 Different parts of a plant can produce different shades and even different colours.
 Sometimes a whole plant is used, other times just the flower or the leaves are employed and often the roots can produce a very strong colour (although we make sure we do not pick or dig up the roots of any protected plant.).

 Over the weekend we will make and use a mixture of native and imported plant dyes to produce a rainbow of coloured wool.
 Some of the plants we may use include; Nettles, Bog Myrtle, Birch bark, Heather tops, Indigo, Madder, Turmeric, onion skins, Marigold and Elderberries (depending upon the season and availability).
 We will use different mordents to fix the dye to the wool and to create different shades, including; aluminium sulphate, rhubarb leaves & iron.

 The aim of the weekend is to give you a good basic knowledge of natural dyeing and to give you the skills and confidence to continue dyeing when you get home, as well as getting to know a little bit more about this part of the Highlands.

-If we don’t have any dates which suit you, let us know and we can arrange a workshop just for you (for groups of 4 or more people).
+If we don’t have any dates which suit you, let us know and we can arrange a workshop just for you and your friends or family.